klchambers/pp5ecommerce/README.md

       CRISPY_ALLOWED_TEMPLATE_PACKS = "bootstrap5"
       CRISPY_TEMPLATE_PACK = "bootstrap5"

+* If an admin added an item to their bag and then deleted the product from the database, a 500 Internal Server Error would occur because the object no longer existed.

+  This issue was addressed in two ways:
-* If an admin added an item to their bag, and then deleted the product that they added to their bag, a 500 error would occur as the object no longer existed.
-This was addressed by getting the bag from session storage and checking if the product ID to be deleted was in the bag when the delete_product view is called.
-If the product is in the admin's bag and they try to delete the product, they are now redirected to their shopping bag and a modal appears advising them that the product they are trying to delete cannot be deleted until they remove the item from their bag and try again.
+  * In the delete_product view: The session bag is checked to see if the product ID exists.
+If the admin attempts to delete a product that is in their bag, they are redirected to the shopping bag page.
+A modal informs them that they need to remove the item from their bag before deleting the product.
+  * In bag_contents() (bag/contexts.py): A try/except block handles missing products.
+If a product in the session bag has been deleted from the database, the product ID is removed from the session bag.
+The user is notified with an error message stating that the item was removed from their bag.

 <a id=development-and-deployment></a>